WELL ABANDONMENT & BARRIER VERIFICATION

 In a landmark first for the SonicGauge™ Plug Verification System, a SonicGauge sensor was deployed as part of a Retrievable Bridge Plug (RBP) assembly in order to demonstrate the ability to transmit across a barrier and monitor pressure between a lower and upper set plug during operations on the wellhead.

 The client required a real-time wireless downhole gauge with surface read-out (SRO) of pressure below the upper plug, located at a depth of 70m.
-The goal was to provide this data directly to surface in order to allow the early identification of any pressure integrity issues while work was carried out on the wellhead.
+The goal was to provide this data directly to surface to allow the early identification of any pressure integrity issues while work was carried out on the wellhead.

 Acoustic Data deployed the SonicGauge PVS directly to the bottom of the RBP.
 After deployment, real-time pressure data from underneath the plug was immediately received at surface from a depth of 70m, traversing the plug and the wellhead in a single hop.
-This demonstration proved the suitability of the wireless telemetry system for this application and it's value in assuring safe operations.
+This demonstration proved the suitability of the wireless telemetry system for this application and its value in assuring safe operations.